ArctosDB/documentation-wiki/_how_to/How-to-Use-Github-for-Arctos.markdown

 You do not need special permissions to do this.
 Without special permissions, however, you cannot label an issue, close an issue, assign an issue to another person, or assign a milestone to an issue.

 ### Arctos Users Team
-Any active Arctos user may request permission to become a member of the "[Users](https://github.com/orgs/ArctosDB/teams/users)" team.
+Any active Arctos user may request permission to become a member of the "[Users](https://github.com/orgs/ArctosDB/teams/arctos-users/members)" team.

 * "Users" may create and/or edit Arctos Handbook pages and organize (assign labels and milestone or vote by reacting) Issues.
-To become a member of this team, send an email with your GitHub username to dustymc@gmail.com and ccicero@berkeley.edu or mkoo@berkeley.edu.
+To become a member of this team, send an email with your name, institution, Arctos username and GitHub username to arctos-working-group-officers@googlegroups.com.

+* Look for an invitation in your email folder from GitHub for the Arctos Repositories, and use the invitation to sign in to GitHub.
+Make sure you sign in to Github prior to attempting access Arctos repositories.

-* Users may request AWG Task Force Meetings to finalize Issues, or groups of related Issues.
+* Arctos Users may request AWG Task Force Meetings to finalize Issues, or groups of related Issues.
 Start a Doodle poll and paste the link into the Issue(s) you wish to address.

 * Users have access to the documentation code where they can create and edit pages for the Arctos Handbook [Documentation and How-to Guides](https://handbook.arctosdb.org).
-See [instructions](/how_to/How-to-Create-or-Edit-Content-on-the-Arctos-Wiki) on how to create and/or edit content in the documentation-wiki repository.
+See [instructions](https://github.com/ArctosDB/documentation-wiki/blob/gh-pages/_how_to/How-to-Contribute-Content-to-Arctos-Handbook.markdown) on how to create and/or edit content in the documentation-wiki repository.

 * Users cannot invite other members.